CEL-240/security/day 4 reverse engineering.md

 1. run strings against the malware and analyze the garbage
 2. import file to ghidra then double click, say yes to analyze it
 3. search string "enter key"
-4. double click function on the right
+4. double click functions on the right for analysis and understand whats happening
 5. go to success and work backwards